-When you purchase olive oil baring the COOC Seal of Certification, you know you are buying the best extra virgin olive oil made in California.
+When you purchase olive oil bearing the COOC Seal of Certification, you know you are buying the best extra virgin olive oil made in California.

 Let’s face it: many of the olive oils on the market today claim to be extra virgin, but aren’t.
 To give consumers confidence they are purchasing 100% extra virgin olive oil, the COOC created the COOC Seal Certification Program.